collectivemedia/celos/provisioner/README.md

 ## Credentials

-Send an email to Sarguru, cc'ing sysadmins@collective.com, and ask for AWS access to the virtual testing cluster.
+Send an email to Sarguru (smohan@collective.com), cc'ing sysadmins@collective.com, and ask for AWS access to the virtual testing cluster, if you don't have them already.

 You will get: